Media Blasters: Recovery

 In August 2020, the company created a new Twitter account to promote their new releases.
 The company also teased that many new releases would be coming in the future.
 In November 2020, the company announced that they will stop using their DVD-on-demand system.
-They also considered ditching DVD releases entirely.
 In January 2021, the company introduced a new opening animation.

 Distribution

-Their titles are distributed by GPC Films and streamed on Crunchyroll, RetroCrush, Tubi, and CONtv.
+Their titles are streamed on Crunchyroll, Tubi, Amazon Prime Video, RetroCrush, and Midnight Pulp.
 Some of their titles were available on Hulu, but they have been removed.

-On December 31, 2015, the television network TOKU was launched, replacing the Funimation Channel (which relaunched as a streaming service in January 2016).
-It aired many anime and live action titles from the Media Blasters catalog, like Ladies versus Butlers!.
-They are the main anime provider for the network.
+On December 31, 2015, the television network Toku was launched, replacing the Funimation Channel.
+It aired many anime and live action titles from the Media Blasters catalog, such as Juden Chan, Ladies versus Butlers!, and Rio: Rainbow Gate!
+They were the main anime provider for the network.
+Media Blasters later revealed Blu-ray releases of retro ecchi comedies such as Jungle De Ikou! in 2020.
+Eiken and Grenadier was added on Tubi.

-The company only directly releases its titles in North America.
-Some of its titles have been released in other territories by other distributors, such as Manga Entertainment, MVM Entertainment, Madman Anime Group, Siren Visual, and Animax.

 Divisions

 Anime Works

 Anime Works is the division used for the bulk of the company's anime titles.
-Some of the series released under this imprint include Magic Knight Rayearth, Rurouni Kenshin, Berserk, and Blade of the Immortal.
+Some of the series released under this imprint include Magic Knight Rayearth, Rurouni Kenshin, The King of Braves GaoGaiGar, Berserk, and Blade of the Immortal.
 The imprint also produced two original series with Yasuomi Umetsu, those being Kite Liberator and Mezzo Forte.

 Kitty Media

 Kitty Media specializes in adult anime (hentai) and pornographic films.
 The division also specializes in films and anime series that contain scenes of rape and graphic sexuality.
 Its first release, and the first release by Media Blasters as a whole, was Rei-Lan: Orchid Emblem.
 Media Blasters also publishes both hentai and yaoi manga under this imprint.
 It has also released several titles formerly released by Central Park Media's Anime 18 imprint.

 In 2011, they entered a licensing partnership with Fakku to stream select titles, starting with Immoral Sisters.
-In 2017, they were acquired by Fakku for digital distribution, while physical distribution will still be maintained by Media Blasters.
+In 2017, they were acquired by Fakku for digital distribution, while physical distribution was maintained by Media Blasters.
+In late 2020 however, CEO of Fakku Jacob Grady announced in the official forums of Fakku that they have indefinitely deprioritized video streaming of Kitty Media adult anime because of distribution and copyright issues, causing some titles to be removed from the site.
+As of January 2023, Kitty Media is no longer part of Fakku after its nearly six year, unsuccessful venture in legal adult anime video streaming, giving Media Blasters back full control of the adult label.